MicrochipTech/AzureDemo_AnyCloud/README.md

 Follow the section titled "Re-Flashing the device" in the [AnyCloud™ Getting Started Guide](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud/blob/main/README.md) to program the AnyCloud™ firmware onto one of the WFI32E01 development boards (if using WFI32-IoT, skip the step regarding a jumper setting).

-After the AnyCloud™ firmware has been programmed, create a clone of this repository using [Git](https://git-scm.com) or download a ZIP file of this repository.
+After the AnyCloud™ firmware has been programmed, create a clone of this repository using [Git](https://git-scm.com) or scroll up towards the top of this page, click on the **Code** button, and download a ZIP file of this repository.

 ```bash
 git clone https://github.com/MicrochipTech/AzureDemo_AnyCloud